 What is EL credentialing?

 In 2013, EL Education introduced a credentialing process as a vehicle for assessing whether schools are implementing the EL model at a high level of quality.
 The credentialing process is aligned with the three dimensions of student achievement that all EL schools (including those in our network) strive for: mastery of knowledge and skills; development of character; and the production of high quality work.
 To receive credentialing status, schools must present a portfolio of evidence that demonstrates their exemplary practices in all three of these dimensions.
 Nationwide, there are 33 EL-credentialed schools.
-Three of our network schools, MELS, Leaders, and MAELS, are already credentialed, and our goal is for all of our schools to either attain credentialed status or be well on the pathway to being credentialed by June 2020.
+Four of our network schools, MELS, Leaders, MAELS, and Channel View are already credentialed, and our goal is for all of our schools to either attain credentialed status or be well on the pathway to being credentialed by June 2020.

 Our Network Schools